python/cpython/Doc/library/multiprocessing.rst

    If *authenticate* is ``True`` or *authkey* is a string then digest authentication is used.
 The key used for authentication will be either *authkey* or ``current_process().authkey)`` if *authkey* is ``None``.
-   If authentication fails then :exc:`AuthenticationError` is raised.
+   If authentication fails then :exc:`~multiprocessing.AuthenticationError` is raised.
 See :ref:`multiprocessing-auth-keys`.

 .. class:: Listener([address[, family[, backlog[, authenticate[, authkey]]]]])